semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 -   **pull request**: when the workflow was triggered by a pull request.
 -   **change detection**: when Semaphore detects that some files have changed in given folders.

 You can mix and match the criteria to fit your needs.
-For example:
+Here's an idea:

 | Service | change-detection              | branches | tags        |
 |---------|-------------------------------|----------|-------------|